alezucca/londonandnewcastle/content/posts/2020-09-22-submissions-are-open.md

 draft: false
 thumbnail: /uploads/luca-laurence-zrqrp9xs2vi-unsplash.jpg
 ---
 We are now taking submissions for our first ever edition of London and Newcastle literary zine!
+The theme for this edition is 'existence'.

 Visit our [Submissions](https://www.londonandnewcastle.com/submissions/) page to send us your short story, poem, flash fiction, or creative non-fiction.
 Please upload your work by following the link below.